 1. Shadow flicker shall not be allowed anywhere on Non-Participating property(s) without written permission from the Non-Participating Landowner(s).
+Automatic shutdown devices or increased turbine setback are acceptable remedies.

 III.
 Wind Turbine Setback

 A. Default Setback

 1. If a Wind Turbine does not exceed the above Noise and Shadow Flicker limitations, then a Wind Turbine shall be set back a minimum distance of 2,640 feet from Non-Participating property lines.